Sam-Takahashi/Sam-Takahashi/README.md

 - 📫 How to reach me **sam.takahashi.sam@gmail.com**

-- ⚡ Fun fact **“Curiosity killed the cat" is only part of the expression.
-The whole idiom goes like this: "Curiosity killed the cat, but satisfaction brought it back."**
+- ⚡ Fun fact **“Curiosity killed the cat" is only part of the expression.<br /> The whole idiom goes like this: <br />"Curiosity killed the cat, but satisfaction brought it back."**

 <p align="left">
 </p>